sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/bAlarAmavarmA/bAlarAmabharatam.md

  On the death of Mārtānda Varma on the 27th Mithunam 933 (July 1758), Rāma Varma ascended the throne, and reigned for a period of about forty eventful years.
 His death occurred on the 7th Mithunam 973 M. E. (July 1798).
 It is not possible here to attempt even a brief resume of his political and administrative career.
 Suffice it to say that he drove the Zamorin of Malabar from Cochin and compelled him to sue for peace, made Cochin surrender the taluks of Kunnattunad, Alangad, Parur and Shertallay, the Rajas of Alangad and Parur signing separate deeds of renunciation, entered into perpetual alliance with the Nawab of Arcot, relinquishing his trans–ghatian possessions, but securing for Travancore the taluk of Shencotta and the sacred temple of Cape Comorin without further molestation from the Nawab, erected the celebrated Nedumkotta fortifications on the northern frontier, purchased the ports of Cranganore and Ayikkotta from the Dutch as a means of further protection against enemies from that quarter, defeated Tippu Sultan of Mysore, consolidated the whole territory from Tovala to the Parur and executed a treaty of perpetual friendship and alliance with the English East India Company.
 The extent of Travancore to-day is practically the same as when he died in 1798 A. D. Maharaja Rāma Varma was deeply religiousminded.
 He performed the Tulāpuruşadāna in 935, Hiraṇyagarbhadāna in 936, Brāhmāṇḍakaṭahadāna and Kalpavṛkṣadāna in 938 and Gosahasradāna, Svarṇakāmadhenudāna, Hiraṇyāśvadāna, Hiraṇyāśvarathadāna, Bhūmidāna, Viṣacakradāna, Kalpakalatādāna, Hemahastirathadāna, Pancalāngaladāna, Saptasāgaradāna, Manidhenudāna and Mahābhutakatahadāna in 340 M. E., thus completing the sixteen Mahādānas or great gifts ordained by the Hindu religion.
 On the 23rd Mithunam 941 M. E. (1766) he made, following in the wake of his uncle, a dedication to Śrī Padmanābha, of the territories surrendered by Cochin to Travancore.
 In 945 M. E. (1769), he purchased from the Raja of Ramnad the estate of Kakur in the Ramnad District for the performance of certain services in the Ramesvaram Temple.
 On his mother's death on the 30th Edavam 957 M. E. (1782), he resolved to proceed on a pilgrimage to Ramesvaram and perform certain religious rites there for her merit.
 This resolution was carried out in Vrischikam 959 M. E. (1783).
 In 963 M. E. (1788), be got a yāga (Vedic sacrifice) performed on a grand scale at Alwaye on the northern kank of the Periyar river.

- Neither Hyder Ali nor Tippu Sultan was able to devastate Travancore, as they did the other parts of Keral.When Tippu Sultan carried fire and sword into Malabar, innumerable Hindus, high and low, fled to Travancore for shelter, and the Maharaja, true to the traditions of his family, protected every one of them, as befitted his status, the question of cost or consequential risk never for once entering into his calculation.
+ Neither Hyder Ali nor Tippu Sultan was able to devastate Travancore, as they did the other parts of Keral.
+When Tippu Sultan carried fire and sword into Malabar, innumerable Hindus, high and low, fled to Travancore for shelter, and the Maharaja, true to the traditions of his family, protected every one of them, as befitted his status, the question of cost or consequential risk never for once entering into his calculation.
 Two Sanskrit verses portraying the general panic which Tippu's invasion created in Malabar have come down to us and they are worthy of quotation here:

 **"तुरुष्को निष्क्रामत्तुरगस्वुरकुद्दालदलित–
 क्षमाधूलीपालीचुलुकितचतुस्सिन्धुसलिलः।